PawarPayal/College-Assignments/OS programs/README.md

-This are the basic OS program.
+o This are the basic OS program.
-These are the program are in C language .
+o These are the program are in C language .